ideabase/starter-kit/README.md

 ```sh
 npm i
 ```
-- After installation, Grunt can be used to compile SCSS into CSS and minify CSS and JS files with the command `grunt`
+- After installation, Grunt can be used with the command `grunt` in the `httpdocs/` folder to compile SCSS into CSS and minify CSS and JS files

-### Post-Installation
+## Post-Setup

-- Open your new local website in a web browser (you may need to type http:// before the hostname)
+- Open your new local website in a web browser (you may need to type "http://" before the hostname)